-Canine Parvovirus is one of the most dangerous illnesses that a dog can contract due to the virus’s rapid production and onset of symptoms.
-That being said, it is important to understand how Parvo presents itself in dogs, and it is vital to become familiar with the signs and symptoms in order to recognize them in your own pet.
-Both the intestinal and the cardiac forms of the disease have their own set of symptoms and present differently from one anothers dog.
+Canine Parvovirus is one of the most dangerous illnesses that a dog can contract.
+Unlike other illnesses, the Parvovirus is rapid in production, and so is the onset of symptoms.
+It is critical to understand how Parvo presents itself in dogs to recognize them in your furry friend.
+Both the intestinal and the cardiac forms of the disease have their own set of symptoms and present differently from one dog to another.

 What It Looks Like